-Trinity Biotech USA operates from a 25,610 square foot FDA and ISO 9001 approved facility in Jamestown, New York.
-The facility was purchased by Trinity Biotech USA in 1994.
+Trinity Biotech USA operates from a 25,610 square foot FDA registered facility in Jamestown, New York.
+The facility was purchased in 1994.
 Additional warehousing space is also leased in Jamestown, New York at an annual rental charge of US\$183,000.